 Water resources include surface water, groundwater, wetlands, and floodplains.
-Surface water 21 resources include lakes, rivers, and streams and are important for a variety of reasons, including 22 economic, ecological, recreational, and human health factors.
-Groundwater includes the 23 subsurface hydrologic resources of the physical environment; its properties are often described 24 in terms of depth to aquifer or water table, water quality, and surrounding geologic 25 composition.
-Wetlands are areas that are inundated or saturated by surface water or 26 groundwater at a frequency and duration sufficient to support, and under normal 27 28 circumstances do support, a prevalence of vegetation typically adapted for life in saturated soil conditions.
+Surface water resources include lakes, rivers, and streams and are important for a variety of reasons, including economic, ecological, recreational, and human health factors.
+Groundwater includes the subsurface hydrologic resources of the physical environment; its properties are often described in terms of depth to aquifer or water table, water quality, and surrounding geologic composition.
+Wetlands are areas that are inundated or saturated by surface water or groundwater at a frequency and duration sufficient to support, and under normal circumstances do support, a prevalence of vegetation typically adapted for life in saturated soil conditions.
 Wetlands generally include swamps, marshes, bogs, and similar areas.
-Floodplains 29 30 are lowland areas adjacent to surface waterbodies where flooding events periodically cover areas with water.
-31
+Floodplains are lowland areas adjacent to surface waterbodies where flooding events periodically cover areas with water.

-- Factors considered in evaluating impacts related to water resources associated with implementation of a proposed action are water availability, water quality, adherence to applicable regulations, and existence of wetlands and floodplains.
-Impacts are measured by the potential to reduce water availability to existing users, to endanger public health or safety by creating or worsening health hazards or safety conditions, or to violate laws or regulations adopted to protect or manage water resources. - adopted to protect or manage water resources.
-Wetland and flooding impacts are evaluated by determining if proposed construction is located - in a wetland or a designated floodplain.
-Groundwater impacts are evaluated by determining if groundwater resources beneath the project site would be used for implementing a proposed
+Factors considered in evaluating impacts related to water resources associated with implementation of a proposed action are water availability, water quality, adherence to applicable regulations, and existence of wetlands and floodplains.
+Impacts are measured by the potential to reduce water availability to existing users, to endanger public health or safety by creating or worsening health hazards or safety conditions, or to violate laws or regulations adopted to protect or manage water resources.

+Wetland and flooding impacts are evaluated by determining if proposed construction is located in a wetland or a designated floodplain.
+Groundwater impacts are evaluated by determining if groundwater resources beneath the project site would be used for implementing a proposed action or alternatives and, if so, by determining the potential to adversely affect those groundwater resources.

-- action or alternatives and, if so, by determining the potential to adversely affect those - 2 groundwater resources. - 3 The ROI for water resources consists of each of the alternative installations, with additional - 4 information presented for the surrounding vicinity, where relevant.
-The ROI does not include - 5 land beneath the SUA since no ground disturbance or construction would occur.
+The ROI for water resources consists of each of the alternative installations, with additional information presented for the surrounding vicinity, where relevant.
+The ROI does not include land beneath the SUA since no ground disturbance or construction would occur.